hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### QTL mapping (6 pt)

-- A brief description about the objectives of the original paper and the data set considered (number of markers, population size, phenotype considered and other information) (2pt).
+- A brief description about the objectives of the [original paper](https://github.com/hos6236/hos6236.github.io/blob/master/classes/QTLmapping_3.pdf) and the data set considered (number of markers, population size, phenotype considered and other information) (2pt).

 - Describe the QTLs identified considering the methods: Single Marker Regression, Interval Mapping and Composite Interval Method.
 Indicate the QTL position in the linkage group, their effects, and other relevant information.
 Use graphics to represent the results for each method (4 pts).

 ### Conclusion (2 pt)

 - Interpret the results.
 You can highlight differences and similarities across the methods and compare your results with the findings observed in the original paper.
-Finally, you can use this section to discuss alternative methods not reported in the original paper or in this report.
+Finally, you can use this section to discuss alternative methods not reported in the original paper or during the classes (1 pt).

+- In a plant breeding scenario.
+If you were a breeder and this example is a real breeding population, how would you propose to use QTL information?
+(1 pt)